Paget's disease is a rare skin condition that is associated with some breast cancers.

 Diagnosing Paget’s disease

 Paget's disease is diagnosed from a biopsy.
-A breast surgeon takes a sample of the affected skin tissue (a biopsy).
-They send it to the laboratory for examination under a microscope.
-If the biopsy shows Paget's disease, you then have a mammogram or breast ultrasound, or sometimes an MRI scan.
+A breast surgeon takes a sample of the affected skin tissue and sends it to the laboratory for examination under a microscope.
+If the biopsy shows Paget's disease, you then have a breast x-ray (mammogram) or a breast ultrasound.
+Some people also have a breast MRI scan.

 Treatment for Paget’s disease